JaylyDev/ScriptAPI/scripts/jaylydb/readme.md

 # Jayly Database

-A Minecraft Database that uses scoreboard to save/load data. _Well if Mojang don't nerve it's scoreboard API._
+A Minecraft Database that uses scoreboard to save/load data. _Well if Mojang doesn't nerf their scoreboard API._

 Benefits: